 2. Bertom Denoiser

-Bertom Audio split their denoiser into two versions: Denoiser Classic (free) and Denoiser Pro (paid).
-The free Classic version gives you everything you need for basic noise cleanup without spending a dime.
-It works on Windows, Mac, and even Linux, which is rare for free plugins.
+Bertom Audio offers their denoiser in two versions: Denoiser Classic, which is free, and Denoiser Pro, which is paid.
+The Classic version covers all the basics for noise cleanup at no cost.
+It works on Windows, Mac, and even Linux, which is unusual for free plugins.

 - Zero-Latency Processing